Which NozomuNoto instruction or tutorial file should I open first?

 11. Final check before importing

-2. Open the instruction or access PDF if that is what you received.
-It often contains the product folder link, download notes, Library/Builder link, or tutorial map.
+1. Open the instruction or start-here file first.
+It may show the product folder link, download notes, Library/Builder link, or tutorial map.

-3. Download the real product file.
-Look for the planner PDF, notebook PDF, sticker files, cover files, app-specific GoodNotes file, Penly file, or ZIP that matches the product name.
+2. Check where the main product file is located.
+Look for the planner PDF, notebook PDF, sticker files, cover files, template file, app file, or ZIP that matches the product name.

-4. Extract ZIP files before importing.
-Apps usually cannot use the compressed ZIP directly.
-Open the ZIP first, then import the files inside.
+4. Extract the ZIP first if the file is inside a ZIP folder.
+Open the ZIP, then use the files inside.

 Match what you see